luije87/documentation/application_employers.rst

 Adding Existing Users by Email
 ##############################

-In some cases an employer user may already have a user account created but is not able to join the employer they want to.
+In some cases an employer user may already have a user account created but not be able to join the employer they want to.
 In this scenario, you can add the existing user to the employer account from the staff management page.

 Leaving an Employer
 ###################